What is Cohere?

 Retrieval-Augmented Generation (RAG) (opens new window) is a technique that enhances the output of large language models by referencing external knowledge sources.
 This approach ensures more accurate and contextually relevant responses without the need for retraining the model.
 It's a cost-effective way to boost the performance of language models in various domains.

 In this blog, we will build an RAG application using Cohere's Command R model (opens new window) due to its superior performance in RAG.
 It provides high accuracy in retrieving and generating relevant information.
 For embeddings (opens new window), we will rely on Hugging Face's Transformers library (opens new window), which offers extensive support for various NLP tasks and integrates well with deep learning frameworks.
 Moreover, the high-performance and cost-efficient MyScaleDB will be used to store the embeddings and text chunks.
-This technical combination ensures a powerful and efficient RAG system, tailored to meet our specific application needs.
+This technical combination ensures a powerful and efficient RAG system (opens new window), tailored to meet our specific application needs.

 # What is Cohere?